 What is a Community Outreach Volunteer?

 Responsible to the Community Outreach Coordinator, the Community Outreach Volunteer assists with the running of sessions designed to support those affected by life-limiting illnesses to live well in their community.
 The sessions are mainly social and educational.
-They could include providing support for arts and crafts, discussions, presentations from various partner groups, and signposting to other organisations.
+They could include arts and crafts, discussions, presentations from various partner groups, and signposting to other organisations.

 This role will suit people who…